getify/eslint-plugin-proper-arrows/README.md

 function foo(cb = a => this.bar(a)) { .. }
 ```

-And these statements will each fail this `"no-global"`-flagged rule:
+And these statements will each fail this `"no-global"` option rule:

 ```js
 var foo = a => this.bar(a);